EDUCBA

 Role of Project Manager Responsibilities

-A project manager is an individual (or) a person who drives the project management to achieve a specified set of goals or targets of the organization within stipulated timelines by optimum utilization of resources.
+A project manager is an individual (or) a person who drives the project management to achieve a specified set of goals or targets within stipulated timelines by optimum utilization of resources.
 In this topic, we are going to learn about Project Manager Responsibilities.

 Plan » Deploy / Procure » Execute » Control » Deliver » Handover